City Baths, Melbourne: History

 Strict separation of men and women was maintained, with separate pools (the larger 30 m [100 ft] pool was for men, with sixteen slipper baths, six spray baths and a gymnasium), and separate street entrances.
 Two classes of facilities were provided, with second class cubicles containing slipper baths (where one end is raised and sloped creating a more comfortable lounging position) on ground level, and "first class baths" on the main floor and a mikvah and Victorian-style Turkish baths.
 The popularity of the swimming pool increased with the introduction of mixed bathing in 1947, and it became the venue for swimming competitions.

 After a period of decline and demolition threats in the 1970s, the building was saved by a Builders Labourers Federation green ban.
 Later being extensively renovated and restored in 1981–83, designed by Kevin Greenhatch with Gunn Williams & Fender.
 The rear furnace and caretakers cottage were replaced with squash courts and gym space in a matching red brick, the pools were restored though most of the numerous changing booths were removed, most of the bath cubicles replaced with other facilities, and a single entrance stair created.
 The first class ladies baths with the "mikvah bath" on the first floor were retained as the spa area.

 The baths now house two swimming pools, spa, sauna, squash courts and a gymnasium.
 The mikveh bath was renovated in 2013.
 To cater for all types of swimmers, the swimming pool is divided into four lanes: an aqua play lane, a medium lane, a fast lane and a slow lane (or aquatic education, when swimming lessons are given).

-The City Baths is the largest swimming pool in the Melbourne central business district.
+The City Baths is the largest swimming pool in the city centre of Melbourne.